Dipti-24/COLD_EMAIL_GENERATOR/README.md

 **License**

-This project is under MIT License.
-Feel free to modify and contribute!
+This project is licensed under  the MIT License.

 **Contact**
 For any query reach out to me at mishradipti2402@gmail.com